 Swarming is the process by which a new honey bee colony is formed when the queen bee leaves the colony with a large group of worker bees.
 Swarming is a honey bee colony's natural means of reproduction.
 The swarm of bees will then congregate in an area and create a large ball of bees around their queen as scout bees search for a new place to take up residence.
-Once they find a suitable tree cavity or more likely a hollow space in the side of a house or other structure they start building a new hive in that space.
+Once they find a suitable tree cavity, an abandoned hive, or a hollow space in the side of a house or other structure they start building a new hive in that space.

 If you encounter a swarm please do not call an exterminator or spray them with pesticide.
 Honeybee swarms are a gift of nature and are simply looking for a new place to live.
 A free hanging swarm will most likely be gone in a day or two.
 If they are in an area of concern or have taken up residence in a wall or other structure, do an Internet web search for "Honey Bee Removal" to find someone in your area that specializes in their rescue and safe removal.

 Visits flowers for nectar and pollen.
 Usually very gentle and is busy getting nectar and pollen for the hive.
 Not interested in people food.